charlehsin/rabbitmq/tutorials/step10-access-control-password/README.md

 6. At RabbitMQ server
    1. At RabbitMQ Command Prompt, run the following to remove the permission of user tester1 from virtual hots /.
       - rabbitmqctl clear_permissions -p "/" "tester1"
-5. At RabbitMQ .NET client
+7. At RabbitMQ .NET client
    1. Use 1 Git bash to run the following commands at Receive folder.
 It still show error about NOT_ALLOWED since the user does not have permission on the server side.
       - dotnet run
+8. At RabbitMQ server
-   2. At RabbitMQ Command Prompt, run the following to delete the user tester1.
+   1. At RabbitMQ Command Prompt, run the following to delete the user tester1.
       - rabbitmqctl delete_user tester1

 ## Reference